daroczig/CEU-R-prod/README.md

     e.
 Test by visiting the `8000` port or the Nginx proxy at http://de3.ceudata.net/8000, e.g. Swagger docs at http://de3.ceudata.net/8000/__docs__/#/default/get_report or an endpoint directly at http://de3.ceudata.net/8000/report.

+### Docker registry

+Now let's make the above created and tested Docker image available outside of the RStudio Server by uploading the Docker image to Elastic Container Registry (ECR):

+1. 💪 Create a new private repository at https://eu-west-1.console.aws.amazon.com/ecr/home?region=eu-west-1, call it `de3-example-api`
+2. 💪 Assign the `EC2InstanceProfileForImageBuilderECRContainerBuilds` policy to the `ceudataserver` IAM role so that we get RW access to the ECR repositories.
+Tighten this role up in prod!
+3. 💪 Let's login to ECR on the RStudio Server so that we can upload the Docker image:

+    ```sh
+    aws ecr get-login-password --region eu-west-1 | sudo docker login --username AWS --password-stdin 657609838022.dkr.ecr.eu-west-1.amazonaws.com
+    ```

+4. 💪 Tag the already build Docker image for upload:

+    ```sh
+    sudo docker tag btc-report-api:latest 657609838022.dkr.ecr.eu-west-1.amazonaws.com/de3-example-api:latest
+    ```

+5. 💪 Push the Docker image:

+    ```sh
+    sudo docker push 657609838022.dkr.ecr.eu-west-1.amazonaws.com/de3-example-api:latest
+    ```

+6. Check the Docker repository at https://eu-west-1.console.aws.amazon.com/ecr/repositories/private/657609838022/de3-example-api?region=eu-west-1

+### Docker service

+1. Go to the Elastic Container Service (ECS) dashboard at https://eu-west-1.console.aws.amazon.com/ecs/home?region=eu-west-1#/
+2. Create a task definition for the Docker run:

+    a.
+Task name: `btc-api`
+    b.
+Container name: `api`
+    c.
+Image URI: `657609838022.dkr.ecr.eu-west-1.amazonaws.com/de3-example-api`
+    d.
+Container port: 8000
+    e.
+Command in the Docker configuration: `plumber.R`
+    f.
+Review Task size, but default values should fine for this simple task

+3. Create a new cluster, call it `BTC_API`, using Fargate.
+Don't forget to add the `Class` tag!
+4. Create a Service in the newly created Cluster at https://eu-west-1.console.aws.amazon.com/ecs/v2/clusters/btc-api/services?region=eu-west-1

+    a.
+Compute option can be "Launch type" for now
+    b.
+Specify the Task Family as `btc-api`
+    c.
+Provide the same as service name
+    d.
+Use the `de3` security group
+    e.
+Create a load balancer listening on port 80 (would need to create an SSL cert for HTTPS), and specify `/stats` as the healthcheck path, with a 10 seconds grace period
+    f.
+Test the deployed service behind the load balancer, e.g. https://btc-api-1417435399.eu-west-1.elb.amazonaws.com/report

 ## Homeworks